 Opt-In Schools

-Schools which are not randomly selected can choose to take part and, subject to them completing a minimum number of surveys, will receive a free report on the findings.
-Please contact Louise.Milne@kent.gov.uk if you’d like to opt-in to take the survey.
+Schools who are not randomly selected can choose to take part and, subject to them completing a minimum number of surveys, will receive a free report on the findings.
+Please contact Karen Johnston at karen.johnston2@kent.gov.uk if you’d like to opt-in to take the survey.

 All the latest information on taking part, as well as supporting resources for schools can be found on the Sport England website.
 This includes details on the process, survey questions, example school reports, template communications for parents, information for the students and teachers who are taking part as well as the privacy policy.